Debe Secondary School: Sports

-Kayla Tylor, number 12, hugging a fellow teammate.
+Kayla Tylor, number 12, hugging a teammate.

 The school is renowned for nurturing talented female footballers in Trinidad and Tobago and appears poised to continue their dominance in the Secondary Schools Football League for years to come.
 The school has consistently claimed the National League, Intercol, and South Zone championships.
 Notably, they have also developed numerous national players, including goalkeeper Linfah Jones, Kayla Taylor, and Patrice Vincent, who represented Trinidad and Tobago at the 2010 FIFA Under-17 Women's World Cup.

-In 2012, Debe Secondary School won the BGTT/First Citizens Girls Intercol South Zone title by defeating Vessigny Secondary 3-2 in the championship match at Manny Ramjohn Stadium, with Kayla Taylor scoring a hat-trick with goals in the 25th, 60th, and 75th minutes.
+In 2012, Debe Secondary School won the BGTT/First Citizens Girls Intercol South Zone title by defeating Vessigny Secondary 3–2 in the championship match at Manny Ramjohn Stadium, with Kayla Taylor scoring a hat-trick with goals in the 25th, 60th, and 75th minutes.
 This victory served as revenge for their loss to Vessigny in 2011 and was their second title of the season, having also won the zonal League trophy the previous week.
 The team had also previously won the South Zone title in 2008, 2009, and 2010.

 In the same year, Debe Secondary School completed a remarkable season with 13 consecutive victories, securing multiple prestigious titles including the South Zone league title, the Big Four championship, and the Trinidad InterCol title.
 Kayla Taylor played a pivotal role throughout the season despite battling a shoulder injury.
 She notably scored crucial goals in the finals, including a brace against St Augustine in the Trinidad InterCol final and pivotal goals in other matches.
 Following their local triumphs, Debe High School aimed to continue their winning streak by competing in the National InterCol final against Tobago champions Bishop's High, demonstrating their ambition for further success at the national level.